#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 This is the one true experience I had to believe in myself and prioritize my decisions.

 A version of this was first published here.

 Image via Istockphotos

-A warrior mother breaking barriers of emotional blackmails to raise my daughter the way I
+A warrior mother breaking barriers of emotional blackmails to raise my daughter the way I want her to grow.

 Stay updated with our Weekly Newsletter or Daily Summary - or both!

 Can you believe this bloke compelled me to wear only saris - full time at home- till the eighth month of my pregnancy?!
 The excessive heat coupled with humidity made my life miserable.

 Recently when I browsed an interesting post by a fellow author on this very forum I had a sense of déjà vu.
 She describes the absolutely unnecessary hullabaloo over ladies donning nighties and /or dupatta –less suits.

 I wish to narrate how I was in dire straits so far wearing a ‘nightie’ was concerned.